 Ancient Near East, its history, culture, and religion as evidenced through archaeological excavation and the interpretation of archaeological data.
 The focus of the course will be upon the Biblical period.

-4305 Old Testament Interpretation
+4305 Topics in Old Testament Studies

 A designated book, group of books, or major theme from the Old Testament.
 The course may be taken up to three times when content differs.